-Probationary students must successfully complete ± 24 during their one Probationary Fall/Winter.
+Probationary students must successfully complete \star 24 during their one Probationary Fall/Winter.
 Probationary students may also be subject to specific course and program requirements.
-To clear Probation, they must achieve a GPA of at least 5.0 on all work attempted during that Fall/Winter.

-Probationary students who fail to complete successfully at least \star 24 with at least a 5.0 GPA on all work attempted during that Fall/Winter will fail Probation and be required to withdraw.
+Probationary students who fail to complete successfully \star 24 with at least a 5.0 GPA on all work attempted during that Fall/Winter or who fail to fulfill all specified conditions of Probation will fail Probation and will be required to withdraw.
 Students who fail Probation are not normally readmitted to the Faculty.